Here is a list of the 10 most viewed posts over the last 6 months. [Last updated 11 August 2015.]

 Stuart Russell is co-author (with Peter Norvig) of the very highly regarded text book "Artificial Intelligence - A Modern Approach".

 This 30 minute talk provides a striking, accessible and ethically focused explanation of what AI is, where it is headed, and why its practitioners need to find ways of making AI "provably beneficial", if it is not to have, long term unforeseen and harmful consequences.
 (Cory Doctorow has more on the talk here.)

-On this page are links to articles (mostly) that have caught my eye that relate to the 2015 Labour leadership election.
+On this page are links to articles (mostly) that have caught my eye that relate to the 2015 Labour leadership election, and what came next.
 I'm adding to it, as and when, sometimes in response to suggestions from readers.
 I've highlighted some that particularly stood out for me.
 (Highlighting is not endorsement.)

 Reda Sadki reminded me about an interview I did by email for Epic (now Leo) in July 2005 in which I'd banged on about wanting to ban the term blended learning.